Thursday, June 06, 2024

 What Have We Learned, Charlie Brown?

-In closing I will leave y'all with the following Peanuts comics honoring D-Day and those who fought to liberate Europe in World War II.
+In closing I will leave y'all with the following Peanuts comics honoring D-Day and those who fought to liberate Europe during World War II.

 Never Forget!